beetbox/beets/docs/reference/query.rst

 query won't necessarily find *all* the audio files in a directory---just the ones you've already added to your beets library.

-Path queries are case-sensitive if the file system the library is located on is case-sensitive, case-insensitive otherwise.
+Path queries are case sensitive if the queried path is on a case-sensitive filesystem.

 .. _query-sort: